prometheus-operator/runbooks/content/runbooks/kubernetes/CPUThrottlingHigh.md

 - Check kernel version in the node

 ## Mitigation

+**Notice**:
+User shouldn't increase CPU limits unless the application is behaving erratically (another alert firing).

+For this particular reason, the alert is inhibited by default in kube-prometheus and can be sent only if another alert in the same namespace is firing.

+**When mixed with other alerts**:

 Give specific container in the pod more CPU requests and limits.